Minivera/go-lander/README.md

 }
 ```

-The `Router.Switch` component takes a set of `router.RouteDefinitions` as its single `routes` prop.
+The `Router.Switch` component takes a set of `router.RouteDefinitions` as its single `Routes` prop.
 These
 definitions are identical to the `Router.Router` props.
 The switch will check each route in order against the
 current location and render the first match it finds.
 For this reason, you may want to have your more specific
 routes appear before first level routes as they might match against sub-routes, as explained in the code above.
 The